alixjaffar/Data-Visualization-Dashboard/README.md

 3. Run the application by opening `app.R` in RStudio and clicking "Run App"

 ## Data Source
-The dashboard uses COVID-19 data from Our World in Data (https://ourworldindata.org/covid-data)
+The dashboard currently uses sample data.
+Future versions will include real Formula 1 championship data from official sources.

 ## Dependencies
 - shiny